ocastilloreyes/petgem/doc/source/Tutorial.rst

 Visualization of results
 ------------------------
-Once a solution of a 3D CSEM survey has been obtained, it should be post-processed by using a visualization program.
-PETGEM does not do the visualization by itself, but it generates output file (hdf5 format is supported) with the electromagnetic responses (Ex, Ey, Ez, Hx, Hy, Hz) at receivers positions.
+Once a solution of a 3D CSEM/MT survey has been obtained, it should be post-processed by using a visualization program.
+PETGEM does not do the visualization by itself, but it generates output file (hdf5 format is supported) with the electromagnetic responses (Ex, Ey, Ez, Hx, Hy, Hz) for CSEM and the apparent resistivities and phases for MT.
 It also gives timing values in order to evaluate the performance.